-Typically, there are just a few outstanding details remaining by the ninth month following the decedent's death.
-An important reminder is that the federal estate tax return, if required, is due nine months after the decedent's death.
-Typically, assets will be distributed to the beneficiaries upon closing the estate.
+Usually just a few details are outstanding by the ninth month following the decedent's death.
+An important reminder is that the federal estate tax return (if required) is due nine months after the decedent's death.
+Typically, assets will be distributed to the beneficiaries when the estate is closed.